 WV State Farm Museum’s Light Show

-From December 11 until December 20, every tree, shrub, and building is decorated at the Farm Museum, located at 1458 Fairgrounds Road, with more than 3 million lights.
-Check in with Santa Claus in the Country Store and grab a cup of free hot chocolate and cookies for kids in the Country Kitchen.
+From December 5 until December 20, every tree, shrub, and building is decorated at the Farm Museum, located at 1458 Fairgrounds Road, with more than 3 million lights.
+Open nightly from 6 to 9 p.m., you can check in with Santa Claus in the Country Store and grab a cup of free hot chocolate and cookies for kids in the Country Kitchen.
 Admission is free. wvfarmmuseum.org

 Oglebay’s Winter Festival of Lights

 Oglebay’s Winter Festival of Lights is the granddaddy of all light displays.
-From November 13, 2015 to January 3, 2016, visitors can view the Winter Festival of Lights Sunday through Thursday until 10 p.m. and on Friday and Saturday until 11 p.m.
+From now until January 9, 2021, visitors can view the Winter Festival of Lights nightly from dawn to dusk.
 Visitors will be treated to 80 awe-inspiring displays—including cartoon caricatures and an enormous polyhedron star consisting of more than 2,000 lights—along the six-mile driving tour.
 Trolley tours are also available and offered several times each night beginning at Wilson Lodge.